Sitecore-Hackathon/2019-Sitecore-Helper/documentation/README.md

 1. Sitecore 9.1.
 Make sure Analytics is enable and xconnect service is up
 2. Xamarin SDK setup and android emulator setup.We have verified the application with Android 8.1 – API 27.
 3. Make sure that the emulator host file has sitecore9.1 instance host name and collection service url.
 You can refer https://android.stackexchange.com/questions/190627/edit-hosts-file-on-android-studio-messed-up-my-emulator
-4. Install Sitecore Universal Tracker 1.0.0 installed
+4. Sitecore Universal Tracker 1.0.0 installed
 5. check for any issue in the application using  https://sitecore.tracking.collection.service/status/ and https://sitecore.tracking.processing.service/status